-A presentation was made providing information on the project, the proponents of the project and the strategies in place to successfully implement the project in an environmentally sustainable manner.
+A presentation was made providing detailed information on the project, the proponents of the project and the strategies in place to successfully implement the project in an environmentally sustainable manner.

 The concerns raised were similar to that expressed by the residents in the public meetings.
-Issues were related to the socio-cultural impacts from the project, the impacts on the physical environment.
+Issues were related to the socio-cultural impacts from the project, the impacts on the physical environment and protected zones and heritage sites which are important to the people and the area.